Updated 28 April 2020

 The true goal of the United States Government is control.
 They feel that if the United States did not control the governments of Latin America, somebody else would and the principal of government by the people, for the people, of the people, that is…just silly.

-What we citizens don’t know when we finally elect someone who promises to improve social conditions for us all and end poverty, is that if our newly elected leader refuses to be controlled or reined in by the corporations who pull the strings from afar – as did Gough Whitlam, John Kennedy, Allende in Chile, Arbenz in Guatemala, Mossadegh in Iran, Chavez in Venezuela, and so many other democratically elected leaders – there are sneaky, and not so sneaky, ways to work behind the scenes to boot them out of government – even if it means orchestrating a bloody coup as we saw this year in Ukraine, or using assassination (or the threat of assassination) as the ultimate weapon of control.
+What we citizens don’t know when we finally elect someone who promises to improve social conditions for us all and to end poverty, is that if our newly elected leader refuses to be controlled or reined in by the corporations who pull the strings – as did Gough Whitlam, John Kennedy, Allende in Chile, Arbenz in Guatemala, Mossadegh in Iran, Chavez in Venezuela, and so many other democratically elected leaders – there are sneaky, and not so sneaky, ways to work behind the scenes to boot them out of government – even if it means orchestrating a bloody coup as we saw in Ukraine, or using assassination (or the threat of assassination) as the ultimate weapon of control.

 For democracy to thrive and flourish, not only is economic equality necessary, but also a free press and free internet.
 For democracy to thrive and flourish, people need to be informed – even if that now means searching for the ‘truth’ on the internet.
 Unfortunately it is a sad reality today that five big corporations now control mainstream mass media and feed us propaganda instead.
 If the TPP negotiations go through, the new copyright laws will delete the ‘truth’ from the internet which currently empowers citizens with the knowledge necessary to maintain a healthy democracy to serve all the people.